cult-of-coders/meteor-tuts/source/index.md

 This tutorial is structured in chapters, which are made up of lessons.

 We encourage you to follow along in a practical manner.
 This way, you will encounter problems, and learn more.
-Also, the information will come back to you a lot easier when you work on projects !
+Also, the information will come back to you a lot easier when you work on projects!
+You can find a pre-installed meteor project having the chapter 1 & 2 examples that you can test on your own machine, [here](https://github.com/cult-of-coders/meteor-tuts-boilerplate)

 <h1>Before you begin</h1>